All Episodes

 Now, this is funny.

-That's that's what Weisman meant.
+That's what Weissman meant.

-Brooklyn's 10th Congressional District, home to more African Americans than any other in New York, gave Senator Obama the highest margin of victory in the state.
+Brooklyn's 10th congressional district, home to more African Americans than any other in New York, gave Senator Obama the highest margin of victory in the state.

-But the district's longtime Congressman Adolphus Towns did not share his constituency's preference for Obama.
+But the district's longtime congressman, Adolphus Towns, did not share his constituency's preference for Obama.

 Now some of those voters are pushing to get rid of him.